pashmaklang/pashmak/README.md

 pashmak /path/to/script.pashm # runs file
-pashmak - # gets code from stdin and run that pashmak -r "<you code...>" # run code from cli arguments with `-r` option
+pashmak - # gets code from stdin and run that pashmak -r "<you code...>" # run code from cli arguments with `-r` option pashmak -m # or --modules. shows list of available pashmak modules on the system
 ```

 IF YOU DON'T WANT TO INSTALL IT, you can run this with python3 in terminal: